High risk groups for bowel cancer

 People with an Ashkenazi Jewish background have a higher risk of bowel cancer.
 This may be due to a gene fault that is more common in this group.
 About 1 in 10 Ashkenazi Jews have a faulty gene called I1307K.
 We don't know yet if it is this gene that causes the increase in bowel cancer.
 People in this ethnic group also have a higher risk of breast cancer because they are more likely to carry one of the breast cancer gene faults – BRCA1 or BRCA2.

 Growths in the bowel, called polyps or adenomas, are not cancerous.
 But they can develop into cancer over a long period of time.
 In fact, most bowel cancers develop from an adenoma.
 Adenomas are quite common.
 About 1 in 4 (25%) of us have at least one polyp by age 50.
 About half of us have them by age 70.
 But only a small fraction of adenomas develop into cancer and it takes years to happen.

 Ulcerative colitis and Crohn's disease are chronic bowel diseases causing inflammation in the bowel.
-Having very severe ulcerative colitis or Crohn's disease for many years increases your risk of bowel cancer.
+Having either of these diseases for many years increases your risk of bowel cancer.
+The level of risk depends on a number of different factors.
 Probably about 1 in every 100 cases of bowel cancer (1%) is due to ulcerative colitis.

 The increased cancer risk is probably because the disease damages the lining of the bowel and it has to repair itself again and again.
 The increase in cell turnover increases the risk that a cancerous cell might develop.
-You can read more about this on the page about screening people with a history of ulcerative colitis and Crohn's.
+You can read about screening people with a history of ulcerative colitis and Crohn's in this section.